Treating Survivors in the Acute Aftermath of Traumatic Events

 To assist the normal healing process by supporting the survivor and helpers, by seeing that such helpers are available, that families are evacuated together, etc.

 To follow progress by continued assessment of global coping efficacy.

 Interventions in the different phases of the acute response

-- If survivors have difficulty expressing their experience verbally, use other bodily and emotional channels are open for communication.
-E.g., comforting touch (with respect for gender and social boundaries), physical comforts (warmth, hot showers, clean clothes), favorite music, foods, books, movies.
+If survivors have difficulty expressing their experience verbally, use other bodily and emotional channels are open for communication.
+For example, comforting touch (with respect for gender and social boundaries), physical comforts (warmth, hot showers, clean clothes), favorite music, foods, books, movies.